xamarin/xamarin-macios/docs/website/generator-errors.md

 The project must be [migrated to a Unified project](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/unified/updating-mac-apps) in order to support 64-bit.

+### <a name='BI0088'/>BI0088: MonoTouch binding projects are not supported anymore.
+Please upgrade the binding project to a Xamarin.iOS (Unified) binding project.

+MonoTouch is not supported anymore, because it only supports 32-bit.

+The project must be [migrated to a Xamarin.iOS (Unified) project](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/unified/updating-ios-apps) in order to support 64-bit.

 ### <a name='BI0099'/>BI0099: Internal error *.
 Please file a bug report with a test case (https://github.com/xamarin/xamarin-macios/issues/new).

 This error message is reported when an internal consistency check fails.